nuooooooooooo/responsive-web-design/README.md

   - `a:active`
 Always include a hover and focus state.

+### Practice time:
+- Always put styling regarding to paragraphs in the body to prevent from repeating css.

 ## 2. Starting to think responsively
 ## 3. Stepping up our style